Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-This was our main focus and the students were thoroughly engaged
+Varied between students

 Did the resource encourage new ways of thinking and talking about the value food?